Cheapest car insurance carriers in Dallas–Fort Worth

 TLDR

-• Erie Insurance and USAA are consistently among the cheapest carriers in this market
+• Texas Farm Bureau and GEICO are consistently among the cheapest carriers in this market

 • Rate spreads are wide — cheapest carrier can be 40–60% below the most expensive for the same profile